New Jersey Prescription Drug Crime Attorneys

 A prescription legend drug is defined as a medication that can only be sold or dispensed only upon the prescription of a licensed medical practitioner (licensed physician, veterinarian or dentist).
-If you try to forge or falsify a prescription to obtain Rx drugs then you will be charged the separate crime of prescription drug forgery.
+The black market for left over or over-prescribed medications is in high demand in New Jersey.
+In our experience, it is common for a patient to receive an over abundance of medication from their doctor or treating physician.
+Instead of just throwing out the left over prescription drugs, people typically use them recreationally on a night out or sell them on the street for big money.
+If caught, these actions can typically lead to serious criminal charges and a mandatory appearance in court.
+Moreover, if you try to forge or falsify a prescription to obtain Rx drugs then you will be charged the separate crime of prescription drug forgery.

 As in a majority of drug crimes, the degree of severity of the charge is determined by the quantity of drugs that are seized.
 The more drugs that you are found to be in possession of, the higher the penalty.
 Having an experienced criminal lawyer for representation of these prescription drug charges is crucial as there are many issues to be litigated in these cases.
 Below, a chart has been provided to depict the break down of the degree of charges for prescription drug distribution and possession of prescription drugs with intent to distribute.

 100 or more dosage units for financial gain

 5 – 10 years in state prison; presumption of incarceration

 99 – 5 dosage units for financial gain